Forecasting the Maintained Score from the OpenSSF Scorecard: A Study of GitHub Repositories Linked to PyPI Packages: Discussion

-\paragraph{Model complexity versus predictive benefit} The results further indicate that increasing model complexity does not systematically improve forecasting performance.
-Across all target representations, Random Forest and VARMA models achieve average performance comparable to---and in some cases slightly outperform---LSTM-based approaches.
-This observation is reinforced by the consistently small interquartile ranges observed for the statistical and machine learning models, which indicate stable performance across different training window lengths and forecasting horizons.
+The results further indicate that increasing model complexity does not systematically improve forecasting performance.
+Across all target representations, Random Forest models achieve average performance comparable to---and in some cases slightly outperform---LSTM-based approaches.
+This observation is reinforced by the consistently small interquartile ranges observed for the machine learning models, which indicate stable performance across different training window lengths and forecasting horizons.
 In contrast, the LSTM models exhibit higher variability under certain configurations without achieving superior mean accuracy.
 These findings imply that simpler models offer a favorable trade-off between predictive performance, robustness, and computational cost.
+This is consistent with prior work showing that simpler machine learning approaches can perform competitively with more complex models for certain time series, depending on the data characteristics~\cite{romanov2023time}.